 This will create a new, blank template.
 From here, build out the design you’re looking for and begin pasting the text from your previous document.
 From there, you can change some placeholder text with variables.
 We'll talk more about variables further down in this article.

-Import a PDF of your non-disclosure agreement
+Import a PDF

 You can import your PDF as a section.
 This works if you don’t need to customize this template or are comfortable sending it as “one size fits all”.

 From the template editor, click the + button in the section pane to add a new section.